 - Pathways to Housing: The Housing First Model

 - Suicide I

 Again, teaching faculty include specialized researchers and clinicians in the department of psychiatry at Mount Sinai, administrative figures in the department of health policy, and other local and nationally-known figures brought in for their unique knowledge and experiences.
 As such, residents are introduced to some of the leaders in the field by way of their instructors.

 For more than 30 years, Mount Sinai's psychiatry residency Process Group program has offered PGY 2, 3, and 4 residents a unique training experience.
-Building on the Group Dynamics class in the PGY-1, Process Group is a more unstructured experience in which residents come to learn, first-hand, about themselves, their peers, and to process and examine their experiences in real time.
+Process Group is an unstructured experience in which residents come to learn, first-hand, about themselves, their peers, and to process and examine their experiences in real time.
 Process Group is an in vivo training in how groups function and the effects of an individual within and upon the group.
 Residents are invited to share anything about their thoughts, feelings, work, patients, etc. and simultaneously observe the influence and power of a group experience in fostering growth and development.

 While not explicitly "therapy," Process Group also fosters self-reflection, cohesion among residents, and an opportunity to discuss, in a confidential and supportive environment, the pressing emotional, social, and interpersonal issues involved in being a resident in psychiatry.
 The process which unfolds from week to week often helps with the pressures and stresses of residency.
 A fundamental agreement between members of the group and the leader(s) is that all said within the group is confidential.